Chris Amer

 Chris was born and raised in Edinburgh.
 Throughout his teenage years he studied with renowned Edinburgh guitarist, Kevin Mackenzie, and held the guitar chair with the National Youth Jazz Orchestra of Scotland.
 In 2012 he moved to Glasgow after gaining a place on the prestigious jazz programme at the Royal Conservatoire of Scotland, an institution from which he has graduated twice (jazz undergraduate and Scottish music postgraduate).
 Chris has appeared on BBC Radio and Television and has performed throughout the UK and Europe.

-A thoughtful, reflective and creative musician, Chris has written and released several EPs of original music.
+A thoughtful, reflective and creative musician, Chris is continually writing original music.
 Human beings never perceive things in exactly the same way.
 Everything, external and internal, is woven with memory, personality emphases, and imagination completely unique to each person.
 Chris’s music comes from what he’s happened to notice whilst existing in places with people, walking with the One by whom value and meaning are immutably found in all things, vast and tiny.

 “…and on this basis it is understandable that music is music to man.”